nickmakaha/DH150/README.md

 Dorius, Shawn F. “The Rise and Fall of Worldwide Education Inequality from 1870 to 2010.”
 Sociology of Education 86, no. 2 (August 9, 2012): 158–73. https://doi.org/10.1177/003804071245655

-## Ideas for Network Graphs
-Example thoughts for network & discussion in relation to social support/humanitarian graph
-* Citizen A & B on a single graph as nodes, have rest of nodes be support structures.

-Support Structure Ideas:
-* Welfare
-* Retirement benefits
-* Veterans benefits?
-* Access to free education
-* Ability to vote
-* Insurance

----
-Example thoughts for network & discussion in relation to GDP
-* Small business A & B on single graph, showing connections to possible resources and support programs?

-Economic support ideas:
-* Small business support (Government policies, aid programs)
-* Overall GDP of countries (Could I make a node be larger based on a higher value?
-Have the bigger GDP as a larger node to show a stark difference)
-* Distribution of wealth?
-* Number of small businesses (Use similar larger node idea for higher number?)

----
-Example thoughts for network & discussion in relation to Health/Education
-* Create network graph of citizens A & B, have edges be access to resources

-Ideas:
-* Access to free healthcare
-* Access to free education (could go under support/humanitarian section or here)
-* Average amount spent on medical care by a citzen each year in respective country (Have a higher number correlate to a larger node to show possible stark difference?)

----
-Example thoughts for network & discussion in relation to Politics
-* Create network graph showing the political system and where a citizen fits in

-Ideas:
-* Discuss centrality of the network (i.e. is a dictator at the center and the citizen has no edge into the network?)
-* A democratic nation shouldn't show much centrality around a single node, it should be well-connected
-* This could tie into ideas of corruption in the World Happiness Report